christianmoya/Predicting_LitReadability/README.md

 ![Readability Cover Photo](https://github.com/christianmoya/Predicting_LitReadability/blob/main/Pictures/readability_picture.png)

 ## Introduction
 For my final capstone project, I built a machine learning model that predicts the readability of texts for students grades 3-12.
-I followed the CRISP-DM methodology and used Natural Language Processign to clean the text data.
+I followed the CRISP-DM methodology and used Natural Language Procession to clean the text data.
 I tested with 2 vectorizers: TF-IDF and a CountVectorizer, and 3 regression models: LinearRegression, RidgeRegression and RandomForestRegression.
 I hypothesized that the words in a text have an effect on readability, with the null hypothesis stating that words in a text do not have an effect on readability.

 ## Data
 The Data in this text was pulled from the Kaggle competition, "CommonLit Readability Prize".
 It had over 2,800 texts ranging from grades 3-12.
 The hardest text had a readabilty score of -3.67 and the easiest text had a score of 1.71, with an average of -0.959.